SJV Water Team

 She plans to continue that mission through SJV Water.

-Henry lives with her husband, four dogs and two cats in Bakersfield.
+Henry lives with her husband, two dogs and one very spoiled cat in Bakersfield.

 He is a multimedia journalist and graduate of the Craig Newmark Graduate School of Journalism at City University of New York.